 This group provides assistance for those who are navigating mental health and addiction treatment.

-Communion services are provided at local retirement and rehab facilities for any resident who desires to receive Communion.
-At the present time they are being provided at Westminster Village only until COVID restrictions are lifted.
+Communion services are provided at local retirement and rehab facilities for residents who desire to receive Communion.
+At the present time they are being provided at Westminster Village and Cumberland Pointe.
 Personal communion is taken to shut-ins.

 This dedicated group of prayer warriors commit to pray for others as prayer requests arise.